 - AEC will work with your instructor to recruit a peer notetaker from the class.

 - After a notetaker has been recruited and begins to upload notes, you will receive an email stating that notes are available to download from AEC Connect.

 - To download your notes, log in to AEC Connect and click “Notetaking Services” on the left side of the page under “My Accommodations”.
 Then click “Available Note(s) for Download (Click to Expand)”.

-Computer-based notetaking may be used when a student needs a different level of support than volunteer notetaking or a smartpen can provide.
+Computer-based notetaking may be used when a student needs a different level of support than peer notetaking or available technologies can provide.
 This involves a student employee who is not registered in the class who provides detailed notes according to the preferences of the student.
 An online notetaking service may also be used by the AEC to provide computer-based notetaking services.
 This involves the student recording lectures and uploading the audio files to the notetaking service.
 Notes are emailed back to students within 24 hours.